Work-related Illness, Disease & Ill-health

 Things usually must be seriously wrong in the workplace for employees to lose their lives.
 With the exception of asbestos-related diseases, exposure to substances that causes severe illness and death, like in the case of dust, require an almost total lack of PPE and regular inhalation.

 But clearly this still happens.
 If you’ve lost a love one, speak to our team on 08082391859 to have your case reviewed with an empathetic and friendly manner.
 If we feel like you have a case, will connect you with the most suitable work illness solicitor on our panel do deal with your claim with minimal disruption to your own daily life.

-The loved one was self-employed, but died or is now severely ill from a disease developed in another work environment, can I still seek damages for them?
+A loved one that was self-employed has died or is now severely ill from a disease developed in another's work environment, can I seek compensation for them?

 What should you do if you’ve developed an occupational illness because of work?